dotnetprog/dataverse-pcf-lookup-treeview/README.md

-# PowerApps Compoenent Framework: TreeLookup
+# 🚀 PowerApps Component Framework: TreeLookup 🔎
 Virtual PowerApps Component framework (PCF) Control that renders a Lookup that allows to select value from a tree view.

-**IMPORTANT : The control needs to be configured using the Classic UI see issue [#29](https://github.com/drivardxrm/LookupDropdown.PCF/issues/29) for more info**
+⚠️**IMPORTANT : The control needs to be configured using the Classic UI see issue [#29](https://github.com/drivardxrm/LookupDropdown.PCF/issues/29) for more info**⚠️

 <ins>Credits: Some features was inspired by [LookupDropdown.PCF](https://github.com/drivardxrm/LookupDropdown.PCF) by [David Rivard](https://github.com/drivardxrm)</ins>

 ![demo](/docs/recordemo.gif)

-## Features
+## ⭐Features⭐

 :heavy_check_mark: Out of the box related records filtering configuration \
 ![image](/docs/relatedrecordsfiltering.png) \